Mom, family of kidnapped Idaho teen 'at ease' after daughter found unharmed in Surprise

 PHOENIX - The 17-year-old girl whose disappearance from Jerome County, Idaho sparked a multistate Amber Alert, which included Arizona, was found in Surprise early Tuesday morning.

-According to Surprise police, Sandra Rios-Chavez appeared to be unharmed and 18-year-old Miguel Rodriguez-Perez was taken into custody.
+According to Surprise police, the girl appeared to be unharmed and 18-year-old Miguel Rodriguez-Perez was taken into custody.

-The victim’s mom, Veronica Chavez, said in a phone interview with 12 News that the family is at ease because she’s fine, “I’m happy she’s safe now,” she said.
+The victim’s mom said in a phone interview with 12 News that the family is at ease because she’s fine, “I’m happy she’s safe now,” she said.

-When 12 News asked Chavez if her daughter feared the suspect she said her daughter said yes.
+When 12 News asked the victim's mom if her daughter feared the suspect, she said her daughter said yes.

-Authorities say Rios-Chavez was kidnapped by Rodriguez-Perez Sunday from the parking lot of the Wendy's where she works.
+Authorities say the 17-year-old was kidnapped by Rodriguez-Perez Sunday from the parking lot of the Wendy's where she works.

 Rodriguez-Perez's cell phone pinged in Kingman around 6 p.m.
 Monday.
 At the time, authorities said he had contacts in Surprise and in Mexico.